microsoft/BotBuilder-Samples/samples/javascript_nodejs/06.using-cards/README.md

-# using cards sample
+# Using-Cards Sample

 Bot Framework v4 using cards bot sample

 This bot has been created using [Microsoft Bot Framework][1], it shows how to create a bot that uses rich cards to enhance your bot design.

 ## Prerequisites

 - [Node.js][4] version 10.14 or higher

     ```bash
     # determine node version
-    node --version
+    node -v
     ```

-# To try this sample
+## To try this sample

 - Clone the repository

     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

 - In a terminal, navigate to `samples/javascript_nodejs/06.using-cards`

     ```bash
     cd samples/javascript_nodejs/06.using-cards
     ```

 - Install modules

     ```bash
-    npm install
+    npm i
     ```

 - Start the bot

     ```bash
     npm start
     ```

-# Testing the bot using Bot Framework Emulator
+## Testing the bot using Bot Framework Emulator

 [Microsoft Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

 - Install the Bot Framework Emulator version 4.3.0 or greater from [here][6]

 ## Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-# Rich Cards
+## Rich Cards

 A key to good bot design is to send interactive media, such as Rich Cards.
 There are several different types of Rich Cards, which are as follows:

 - Animation Card